MaginSoft/MFileChooser/README.md

 ## Release notes ##

+1.0.5: Updated README and package id

+1.0.4: Fix support dependency and change package name to cordova standards

-August 14, 2015 Initial release
+1.0.2: August 14, 2015 Initial release

 ## Contribution ##

-This plugin is exactly the same as [Maginsoft FileChooser](https://github.com/MaginSoft/MFileChooser) all that I changed was the screenrotation.
+This plugin is exactly the same as [Maginsoft FileChooser](https://github.com/MaginSoft/MFileChooser) all that we added is the option for the application to rotate with the device's rotation.